 In Dobhan we stayed in the Royal Mountain GH; we opted for another GH than Dorje suggested as the latter one was near noisy construction and had only concrete to offer while the former had a rather nice garden as a courtyard.
 GH okay.

 DAY 3: from Dobhan to PHILIM: 19.82 km, 5h05min, 956m up and 372m down

 Today you will cross 5 suspension bridges.
 “Suspension” is just the correct name for this kind of bridge as it contains always an element of “suspense”…

 From Dobhan on you really are in the Nepal mountain countryside as you imagined it!
 You follow the Gandaki in various forms, life becomes harder and Dal Bhat simpler.

 Just after Jagat after having crossed the suspension bridge and just after the small power plant, a trail has been blasted in the mountain flank and becomes REALLY suspenseful (see pictures!) and dodgy if having to pass mule caravans.
-Note that you always have to choose mountain side when mules pass and pay extra attention when they go up as they are carrying cargo.
+Note that you always have to choose mountain side when mules pass and pay extra attention when they go up carrying cargo.
 Gas bottles are the most dangerous load as they are sticking out quite a bit!
-And the mules are unforgiving!!
+And mules are unforgiving!!